MaiJi97/Leetcode/java/80_RemoveDuplicatesFromSortedArray/README.md

-## Method 1 & 2: Two Pointers 同向双指针 - fast & slow
+## Method 1 & 2: Two Pointers 同向双指针 - sliding window

 Similar to problem 26, but will need to use a counter to count number of times a number repeat and add some additional checks.